FAQ

 I do not live in Vancouver, British Columbia, Canada.
 Can I still donate?

-Yes, we welcome donations from anyone that wants to be a part of the research for HD.
+Yes, we welcome donations from anyone that wants to be a part of the research.
 Please contact the biobank admin at hd.biobank@ubc.ca and we will make our best effort to arrange for your donation wherever you may be.
+Our collection network spans all provinces in Canada.
+Some rural Canadians may not be able to participate in blood or brain donations however, all Canadians can participate in saliva donation.

 Will donating (or not donating) to the Biobank affect my treatment?